Including people from across the community and not just listening to the loudest voices

 Community engagement

-With the input of local people and partners, we devised a series of research methods to inform the develpoment of the Local Place Plan.
+With the input of local people and partners, we devised a series of research methods to inform the development of the Local Place Plan.
 These methods helped us involve a wide range of local people and organisations in the consultation process.

 Community Connectors